paceco/pi-proto/readme.md

 - Build JS asset flow to concatenate scripts (remove bootstrap-all.js and bundle scripts as modules)
 - Develop shared components for features not covered in Bootstrap
+- Concatenate bootstrap mixins (seems a waste to be that modular)
 - ???
 - PROFIT